skip to main content

 Never wake a sleeping baby.
 That’s the goal, right?
 But between surprise deliveries, big siblings who still haven’t figured out what the word “quiet” means and the overly excited dog who barks at every passerby, keeping it zen for naps and nighttime can be challenging.
 That’s where a good sound machine comes in.

 The best sound machines help soothe and drown out distracting background noises and signal it’s time to hit the hay.
 For many tired parents and their children, sound machines are the ticket to a good night’s sleep.
-Our top pick, the Hatch Rest 2nd Gen, offers a wide range of soothing sounds and customizable sleep routines, all easily controlled from your phone so parents don’t even have to get up.
+Our top pick, the Hatch Baby, offers a wide range of soothing sounds and customizable sleep routines, plus one-on-one sleep support, all easily controlled from your phone so parents don’t even have to get up.
 It also functions as a night light and a toddler alarm clock, making it ideal for when your little one inevitably climbs out of the crib and is ready to rage before sunrise.

 Whether you’re looking for something portable and compact for on-the-go naps or love the ease and convenience of an app-controlled sound machine that can grow with them, we’ve curated a few other top-rated options to suit all sleep needs.